Fast Synthesis for Symbolic Self-triggered Control under Right-recursive LTL Specifications: Introduction

 Self-triggered control has been increasingly attracting attention from academia and has proven to be a practical control approach, especially for networked control systems \cite{HJT2012, Hashimoto2019,SEMGL2019, Liu2020}.
 Unlike conventional periodic control schemes, self-triggered control is a proactive control paradigm with a triggering mechanism that prescribes a time when the control signal has to be updated.
 As sensing and actuation are performed only when needed, this control scheme can reduce energy consumption and communications across the network.
 Self-triggered controllers can significantly reduce the communications in nonholonomic robots formation control~\cite{SEMGL2019} and the energy consumption in leader-follower consensus control of networked multi-agent systems~\cite{Liu2020}.

 However, previous self-triggered control studies focus on stability \cite{HJT2012, anta2010}, consensus \cite{Liu2020}, and reachability or safety \cite{Hashimoto2019} problems.
 To extend self-triggered control to complex specifications such as temporal logic, we consider symbolic control, which is an abstraction-based control approach that constructs a discrete abstraction of the continuous system, then synthesises a discrete controller that can be refined to a controller for the original system in a sound way \cite{ Zamani2012,liu2016finite, hsu2018lazy, lindemann2019robust, MR2019}.
-Using this technique, we can apply the algorithms developed for discrete structures. such as games on graphs, to synthesise provably-correct controllers for complex specifications that can hardly be enforced with conventional control methods.
+Using this technique, we can apply the algorithms developed for discrete structures, such as games on graphs, to synthesise provably-correct controllers for complex specifications that can hardly be enforced with conventional control methods.

 The first symbolic self-triggered control approach was introduced in~\cite{Hashimoto2019} for discrete-time deterministic nonlinear systems under reach-avoid specifications.
 It was developed in the symbolic control framework for nonlinear systems without stability assumptions proposed in~\cite{Zamani2012}.
-Our previous work in~\cite{icarcv20} extended the concept in \cite{Hashimoto2019} to the control of continuous-time non-deterministic nonlinear systems for 2-LTL specifications: a subclass of Linear Temporal Logic (LTL) specifications that is strictly more expressive than reach-avoid.
-Our control objective is to: 1) control the system to satisfy the given 2-LTL formula and 2) restrict the limit average control-signal length to stay above a given threshold.
-We reduce the control problem to solving a winning strategy in a mean-payoff parity game played between the controller and the environment.
-Then, we transform the winning strategy into a symbolic self-triggered controller of the original system.
+Our previous work in~\cite{icarcv20} extended the concept in \cite{Hashimoto2019} to the control of continuous-time non-deterministic nonlinear systems for 2-LTL specifications: a subclass of Linear Temporal Logic (LTL) specifications strictly more expressive than reach-avoid.
+Our control objective was to: 1) control the system to satisfy the given 2-LTL formula and 2) restrict the limit average control-signal length to stay above a given threshold.
+We reduced the control problem to solving a winning strategy in a mean-payoff parity game played between the controller and the environment.
+Then, we transformed the winning strategy into a symbolic self-triggered controller of the original system.